Workplace Breastfeeding Legislation and Female Labor Force Participation in the United States: Results

-Because there is no information indicating whether mothers in the PSID sample were breastfeeding during the years of law implementation, I now extend the analysis using the IFPS survey data.
-Results are reported in Table 6.
-The IFPS II was conducted from 2005-2006, so I include a state as having been treated by the law if the law went into effect any year prior to 2005.
-The outcome variable $WorkplaceLaw*Breastfeeding_{i,t}$ represents a dummy for women $i$ who reported breastfeeding during a 3-month wave $t$ interacted with the law treatment dummy.
-There is no significant effect on labor force participation in the year after giving birth.
-However, accounting for the law treatment (column 2) reduces the magnitude of the effect of breastfeeding on labor force participation by roughly 8\%, and show that it is only in states where the workplace law is \textit{not} in effect that breastfeeding has an impact on the decision to work.
-Columns 3 and 4 demonstrate an even greater reduction of the effect of breastfeeding after controlling for the laws in a reduced but balanced sample, where all women returned their survey responses in 3, 6, and 9 months after giving birth.
+Because there is no exact information indicating whether mothers in the PSID sample were breastfeeding during the years of law implementation, I now extend the analysis using the IFPS survey data.
+Results are reported in Table \ref{tab:IFPS_results}.
+The IFPS II was conducted from 2005-2006, so I include a state as having been treated by the law if the law went into effect any year prior to 2006.
+I first examine the impact of having breastfed on the likelihood of labor force participation, then add the law indicator, then finally the interaction term.
+The interacted variable of interest, $WorkplaceLaw*Breastfeeding_{i,t}$ represents a dummy for women $i$ who reported breastfeeding during the previous month interacted with the law treatment dummy.\footnote{Although the indicator for breastfeeding is for the previous month and not the previous wave $t$, this is to be consistent with the main outcome variable which only measures LFP during the last calendar month.} As problems with breastfeeding are a significant negative determinant of both work initiation and intensity \citep{mandal2014work}, I include this response as a control variable in all specifications (it should be noted, however, that 88\% of women in the survey report experiencing problems with breastfeeding during the first two weeks after giving birth).
+Because maternity leave characteristics have been found to influence both work and breastfeeding decisions \citep{guendelman2009juggling, baker2008does}, I also control for whether the mother's maternity leave is fully paid, partially paid, or non-paid.

-The most striking result is shown in columns 5 and 6, where the data are restricted to women who eventually did return to work postpartum during some period in the survey year (recall that the initial sample was restricted to mothers who both worked prior to giving birth and who indicated in the pre-natal period that they were planning to return to work after giving birth).
-For these women who did eventually return to work, the effect of the workplace breastfeeding law is to completely negate the negative effect of breastfeeding on labor force participation.
-Although there is evidence of some feedback between the decision to breastfeed and the decision to work in prior literature, this result indicates that workplace breastfeeding policies may help women separate the two decisions.